Eldfin/SLIFOX/README.md

     Peaks with a goodness-of-fit value below this threshold will not be evaluated.
 - `only_mus`: boolean
     Whether only the mus are provided in image_params.
 If so, only amplitude_threshold is used.
-- `image_peak_pairs`: np.ndarray (n, m, np.ceil(max_peaks / 2), 2)
-    The peak pairs for every pixel, where the fourth dimension contains both peak numbers of a pair (e.g. [1, 3], which means peak 1 and peak 3 is paired), and the third dimension is the number of the peak pair (up to 3 peak-pairs for 6 peaks).
-    The first two dimensions are the image dimensions.
-    If image_peak_pairs is None, only_peaks_count is set to 2.
 - `deviation`: boolean
     If true, the distance deviation to 180 degrees will be mapped, so that values of 0
     represent peak distances of 180 degrees.